raihanmahmudiut/rating-component-tailwind/README.md

 ## Props

-currentRating: The current rating to display.
+- `currentRating`: The current rating to display.
-color: The color of the stars.
+- `className`: Custom CSS classes to apply to the rating field.
+- `icon`: The icon component to use for rendering stars.